DianJin-OCR-R1: Enhancing OCR Capabilities via a Reasoning-and-Tool Interleaved Vision-Language Model: Related Work

 \subsection{Reasoning Models}

-Recent advances in reasoning models, optimized through reinforcement learning, highlight the potential for foundation models to enhance inference-time scaling and achieve higher levels of intelligence, e.g., OpenAI o3\footnote{https://openai.com/index/introducing-o3-and-o4-mini}, DeepSeek-R1~\citep{guo2025deepseek}.
-Following the success of text-only reasoning models, LVLM reasoning research has emerged, focusing on both effective multi-modal chain-of-thought structures and high-quality training data construction methods.
-However, the majority of them are developed for VQA tasks, with few intended for OCR tasks.
+Recent advances in reasoning models, optimized through reinforcement learning, highlight the potential for foundation models to enhance inference-time scaling and achieve higher levels of intelligence, e.g., OpenAI o3\footnote{\url{https://openai.com/index/introducing-o3-and-o4-mini}}, DeepSeek-R1 \cite{guo2025deepseek}.
+Following the success of text-only reasoning models, researches \cite{shen2025vlm, jiang2025vlm} in VLM reasoning have emerged, focusing on both effective multimodal CoT structures and high-quality training data construction methods.
+However, the majority of them are developed for VQA tasks, with few intended for recognition tasks.

-\section{Method}

-In this section, we provide a comprehensive overview of DianJin-OCR-R1, delving into the details of its reasoning paradigm, data construction, and model training.
+\section{method}